skellis46/slipbox/the body in the Anthropocene.md

 > I guess I’m trying to subjectify the universe, because look where objectifying it has gotten us.
 To subjectify is not necessarily to co-opt, colonize, exploit.
 Rather, it may involve a great reach outward of the mind and imagination.
 > What tools have we got to help us make that reach? - Le Guin, p.M16

+- Le Guin's thinking here marks a very useful tension between the "I" and subjectifying that which is usually objectified.
+To introduce subjectification as an antidote to objectification.

 ### possible titles